angelhidkan/Biopharma-Manufacturing-Analytics/Readme.md

 This project is a data analysis that uses Python and Power BI to analyse simulated biopharmaceutical manufacturing batch data.

-The project evaluates production yield, process conditions and quality-control results through a reproducible workflow and an interactive Power BI dashboard.
+The project evaluates production yield, process conditions and quality-control results.

 > **Note:** The dataset used in this project is synthetic and was created exclusively for educational and portfolio purposes.
 It does not contain real company or patient data.